-Outcome Metric: Reduce the percentage of residents who report no consumption or low consumption (1-2 servings per day) of fruits and vegetables per day by 2%.
+Outcome Metric: Reduce the percentage of residents who report no consumption or low consumption (one to two servings per day) of fruits and vegetables per day by 2%.

-Baseline: Almost two thirds (64%) of residents report no consumption or low consumption (1-2 servings) per day of fruits and vegetables per day.
+Baseline: Almost two thirds (64%) of residents report no consumption or low consumption (one to two servings) per day of fruits and vegetables per day.

-TACTICS PROGRESS for FY 2023 (1) Distribute and promote articles and education on healthy eating through traditional and social media/Healthy Living campaign (1) Number of articles/education shared on social/traditional media and post engagement and increase by 1% annually.
-2023 - 31 posts.
-(2) Provide programs to youth/families that include education on Healthy eating.
-(2) Healthy Lives for Kids held at YMCA - 6/23.
+TACTICS PROGRESS for FY 2024 (1) Distribute and promote articles and education on healthy eating through traditional and social media/Healthy Living campaign (1) Number of articles/education shared on social/traditional media and post engagement and increase by 1% annually.
+2024 - 24 posts (2) Provide programs to youth/families that include education on Healthy eating.(3) Increase the number of nutritional referrals/counseling sessions (2) no activities in 2024 due to turnover (3) 2024-51 sessions for diabetes self management and 45 for medical nutrition therapy >1%

-A healthy lifestyle, comprised of regular physical activity, has been shown to increase physical, mental, and emotional well-being.
-Consequently, regular physical activity critical to preventative care.
-Note that 29% of respondents indicated that they do not exercise at all, while the majority (60%) of residents exercise 1-5 times per week.
+A healthy lifestyle, comprised of regular physical activity, has been shown to increase physical, mental and emotional well-being.
+Consequently, regular physical activity is critical to preventive care.
+Note that 29% of respondents indicated that they do not exercise at all, while the majority (60%) of residents' exercise one to five times per week.
 The most common reasons for not exercising are not having enough energy, no time or a dislike of exercise.